mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 ## Adding the MariaDB Service in Zerops

-Zerops MariaDB service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers).
+The Zerops MariaDB service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers).

 ### Which version to choose